-Under the individual agreements between CAMMESA and the WEM Creditors, the settlements will be canceled as follows:
+By means of the execution of the individual agreements between CAMMESA and the WEM Creditors, liquidations will be paid off as follows:

 a.
-The Settlements of the WEM Creditors for the Economic Transactions of December 2023 and January 2024 will be canceled ten business days from the date of the individual agreements through public securities ("BONOS DE LA REPÚBLICA ARGENTINA EN DÓLARES ESTADOUNIDENSES STEP UP 2038" - AE38D), in accordance with the instructions and methodology established by the ES supplementing this resolution; the relevant commercial documents must be issued in due time and manner.
+The Settlements of the WEM Creditors for the Economic Transactions of December 2023 and January 2024 will be paid off ten business days from the date of the individual agreements through public securities ("BONOS DE LA REPÚBLICA ARGENTINA EN DÓLARES ESTADOUNIDENSES STEP UP 2038" - AE38D), in accordance with the instructions and methodology established by the ES supplementing this resolution; the relevant commercial documents must be issued in due time and manner.

-The nominal amounts to be delivered of each security will be calculated at the reference exchange rate (Communication A3500) at the closing rate on the date of formal acceptance by the WEM Generating Agents based on the aforementioned procedure.
+The nominal amounts to be delivered for each bond will be calculated at the benchmark exchange rate (Communication A3500) at the price in effect at closing on the date of formal acceptance by the WEM Generating Agents in accordance with the aforementioned procedure.